YusufAbdelaziz/lango/challenges/CH4 - Scanner/README.md

 ---

-2. **Aside from separating tokens—distinguishing print foo from printfoo—spaces aren’t used for much in most languages.
+2. **Aside from separating tokens—distinguishing `print foo` from `printfoo`—spaces aren’t used for much in most languages.
 However, in a couple of dark corners, a space does affect how code is parsed in CoffeeScript, Ruby, and the C preprocessor.
 Where and what effect does it have in each of those languages?**

 <details>
 <summary>CoffeeScript</summary>